Graham Dorrans: West Bromwich Albion

 After some good performances for Livingston during the 2007–08 season, Dorrans was approached by West Bromwich Albion manager Tony Mowbray.
 In January 2008, Dorrans agreed to join West Brom at the end of the season for £200,000.
 At the end of the 2007–08 season, Dorrans won the Scottish First Division Players' Player of the Year award.
 In July his move to Albion was completed, but for an initial £100,000, which could possibly rise to £150,000 depending on appearances.

 He made his debut in the English Premier League for West Bromwich Albion on 21 December 2008, coming on as a second-half substitute against Manchester City.
 He was involved in Albion's first goal and won praise from Tony Mowbray after the game.
 Towards the end of the 2008–09 season, Dorrans signed an extended contract with West Brom.
 On 15 May, West Brom confirmed that Dorrans would be out for the rest of the season with a broken metatarsal bone.

 He scored his first goal for West Brom in a League Cup tie at Bury on 11 August 2009.
 The 2009–10 season saw Dorrans break into the West Brom team and his performances led to reported interest from several Premier League clubs.
 On 4 January 2010, Dorrans signed a new three-and-a-half-year deal at the Baggies.
 He scored a 30-yard free kick against Preston North End on 21 March.
 Dorrans was then named PFA fans' Championship player of the month for March 2010, following his impressive performances.
+Dorrans finished the season as the club's top goal scorer, scoring a career best 13 goals in 45 league appearances, helping West Brom re-gain promotion to the Premier League.